1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 |:--------|
 | It is absolutely important to make sure that the parameter is inserted at the right place (and not e.g. before the line for parameter 700 or somewhere after), because otherwise the parameters will not be listed completely in the category overview! |

 For some controllers, however, parameter 701 will already be occupied by another function.
 Newer LMS controllers have stored there e.g. the function for "temporarily warmer/cooler".
-However, relocating the new parameter to be added is simple: Select a free parameter number (we recommend parameter numbers 10600 and upwards for this) and add the line
+However, relocating the new parameter to be added is simple: Select a free parameter number (apart from the "presence button" function mentioned here, we recommend parameter numbers 10600 and upwards for this purpose) and add the line
 `{0x2D3D0572, VT_ENUM, 701, STR701, sizeof(ENUM701), ENUM701, DEFAULT_FLAG+FL_WONLY, DEV_ALL},`
 at the appropriate place in the file.
 Then you only need to change the parameter number in the third column, e.g. to 10600.
 The parameter numbers entered for `STR...` or `ENUM...` can, however, remain as they are, since they were chosen in such a way that they do not collide with the new parameters.
 The new, final line would then look like this:
-`{0x2D3D0572, VT_ENUM, 10600, STR701, sizeof(ENUM701), ENUM701, DEFAULT_FLAG+FL_WONLY, DEV_ALL},`
+`{0x2D3D0572, VT_ENUM, 10110, STR701, sizeof(ENUM701), ENUM701, DEFAULT_FLAG+FL_WONLY, DEV_ALL},`

 *Summarized once again the lines that would have to be copied for the function "Presence key (temporary absence)" to be inserted in the current version as parameter number 10600:*.
 ```